AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-resolved-asset.md

 Returns the resolved asset.

-## Resolved Asset Metadata Value Rules
+## Resolved Asset Metadata Value Rules (TODO: Update with new rules)

 When an asset references an asset type, the following rules explain how the values are derived for a given `Metadata` value on the resolved asset.